Raise the Roof is on Public Television!

 They set out to reconstruct a lost synagogue.

 a feature documentary by Yari & Cary Wolinsky

 2015, USA, 85min, Screening Formats: DVD, BluRay and DCP

-Rivaling the greatest wooden architecture in history, the synagogues of 18th-century Poland inspired artists Rick and Laura Brown of Handshouse Studio to embark on a 10-year pursuit—to reconstruct the elaborate roof and painted ceiling of the Gwozdziec synagogue.
+Rivaling the greatest wooden architecture in history, the synagogues of 18th-century Poland inspired artists Rick and Laura Brown of Handshouse Studio to embark on a 10-year pursuit—to reconstruct the elaborate roof and painted ceiling of the Gwoździec synagogue.
 Leading over 300 students and professionals from 16 countries, the Browns grapple not just with the echoes of World War II when these buildings were destroyed by the Nazis, but also with warped timbers, tricky paints, and period hand tools.
 By the end of the project, they have done more than reconstruct a lost synagogue: they have recovered a lost world.
-In 2014, the Gwozdziec roof was unveiled as the centerpiece of the POLIN Museum of the History of Polish Jews in Warsaw.
+The Gwoździec roof was unveiled in 2014 as the centerpiece of the POLIN Museum of the History of Polish Jews in Warsaw.

 People are saying…

 "Raise the Roof" is about so much that matters: history, The Holocaust, collective memory, freedom of religion, sacred places, scholarly research, education, community, architecture, art, and craft...the possibility of resurrection and redemption, and, of triumph over tragedy.

 The filmmakers document this multi dimensional project with patience, taste, sophistication, intellect, and passion.
 Precise editing of archival and contemporary footage and beautiful sound track throughout...
 When the "talking heads" speak, they add context and deepen our understanding with an economy of scale.
 Not a word is wasted.